Alexander Archipelago

-The Alexander Archipelago (Архипелаг Александра) is a 300 mi archipelago (group of islands) in North America lying off the southeastern coast of Alaska.
+The Alexander Archipelago (Архипелаг Александра) is a 300 mi archipelago in North America lying off the southeastern coast of Alaska.
 It contains about 1,100 islands, the tops of submerged coastal mountains that rise steeply from the Pacific Ocean.
 Deep channels and fjords separate the islands and cut them off from the mainland.
 The islands shelter the northern part of the Inside Passage as it winds its way among them.

 The islands have steep, irregular coasts and dense evergreen and temperate rain forests; most are accessible only by boat or by airplane.
 The vast majority of the islands are part of the Tongass National Forest.

 In order of land area, the largest islands are Prince of Wales Island, Chichagof Island, Admiralty Island, Baranof Island, Revillagigedo Island, Kupreanof Island, Kuiu Island, Etolin Island, Dall Island, Wrangell Island, Mitkof Island, Zarembo Island, Kosciusko Island, Kruzof Island, Annette Island, Gravina Island, and Yakobi Island.
 All the islands are rugged, densely forested, and have an abundance of wildlife.

 The Tlingit and Kaigani Haida people are native to the area.
 The Tsimshian people found on Annette Island are not originally from the area, having immigrated to the region from British Columbia in the late 19th century.

 Ketchikan on Revillagigedo Island and Sitka on Baranof Island are the largest towns on the islands.
 The most populous neighborhoods of the largest town in the region, Juneau, stand on the mainland, though portions of the city also lie on Douglas Island, which is a part of the archipelago.

 Tourism, fishing, and logging are the main industries of the islands.